openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 python3 convert_weights_pb.py --class_names coco.names --data_format NHWC --weights_file yolov3_608.weights --size 608
 ```

-### Converting a YOLOv3 TensorFlow Model to the IR
+### Converting a YOLOv3 TensorFlow Model to the OpenVINO format

 To solve the problems explained in the <a href="#yolov3-overview">YOLOv3 architecture overview</a> section, use the `yolo_v3.json` or `yolo_v3_tiny.json` (depending on a model) configuration file with custom operations located in the `<OPENVINO_INSTALL_DIR>/tools/model_optimizer/extensions/front/tf` repository.